ek1z/stylex-monorepo-sandbox/README.md

 - `Astro` for meta platform
 - `React` for client side logic
 - `StyleX` for styles
+  - Provide StyleX packages to the apps
+  - Consuming apps should be able to use the StyleX packages and handle the stylex transformations
+  - Consuming apps and the packages should be able to use the StyleX logic from external packages
+- `TypeScript` for type safety

 ## Problemskis

 - [x] How to omit compilation in `packages` and leave it upp to the consuming end (`apps`)
-- [ ] How to chain up external StyleX packages into the `packages` and `apps`.
+- [x] How to chain up external StyleX packages into the `packages` and `apps`.
 E.g. how to include the `@stylexjs/open-props` package and use the vars defined in it without making the compilation go BOOM
 - [ ] How to release a StyleX compilation compatible Design System implementation that will expose the raw StyleX for the pleasure of the consuming app